siberianfox/g2wiki/Homing-g2.md

 	--------|-------------|--------------
-	{xtn:_} | Travel Minimum | Minimum travel in absolute coordinates {xtm:_} | Travel Maximum | Maximum travel in absolute coordinates {xjh:_} | Jerk High | Jerk used during homing operations {xhi:_} | Homing Input | Switch (input) to use for homing this axis {xhd:_} | Homing Direction | 0=search-towards-negative, 1=search-torwards-positive
+	{xtn:_} | Travel Minimum | Minimum travel in absolute coordinates {xtm:_} | Travel Maximum | Maximum travel in absolute coordinates {xjh:_} | Jerk High | Jerk value used during homing operations {xhi:_} | Homing Input | Switch (input) to use for homing this axis {xhd:_} | Homing Direction | 0=search-towards-negative, 1=search-torwards-positive
-	{xsv:_} | Search velocity | Homing speed during search phase (drive to switch) {xlv:_} | Latch velocity | Homing speed during latch phase (drive off switch) {xlb:_} | Latch backoff | Maximum distance to back off switch during latch phase (drive off switch) {xzb:_} | Zero backoff | Offset from switch for zero in absolute coordinates
+	{xsv:_} | Search Velocity | Homing speed during search phase (drive to switch) {xlv:_} | Latch Velocity | Homing speed during latch phase (drive off switch) {xlb:_} | Latch Backoff | Maximum distance to back off switch during latch phase (drive off switch) {xzb:_} | Zero Backoff | Offset from switch for zero in absolute coordinates

-* xtn/xtm - Travel minimum and maximum.
-The distrance between the min and max travel (plus a small factor) is used to determine how far to search for the homing switch before giving up.
-This is to prevent the system from grinding away indefinitely if a homing swithc is not found or is mis-configured.
+* **xtn/xtm** - Travel Minimum and Travel Maximum.
+XTM - XTN is used to set the search distance before homing gives up.
+If these are set equal to each other it disables homing (e.g. 0, 0).
+This is to prevent the system from grinding away indefinitely if a homing switch is not found or is mis-configured.
+If the distance is too short to reach the switch homing will return a false result based on where the axis stopped.
+Travel minimum and maximum must add to a non-zero total travel.

-* xjh - Jerk High - Sets the jerk value used for homing to stop movement when switches are hit or released.
-You generally want this value to be larger than the xJM value, as this determines how fast the axis will stop once it hits the switch.
+* **xjh** - Jerk High - Sets the jerk value used to stop movement when switches are hit or released.
 You generally want this as fast as you can get it without losing steps on the accelerations.
+It should be at least as large as `xjm`.

+* **xhi** - Homing Input - Selects which input is used to home this axis.

+* **xhd** - Homing Direction - Set to 0 to search towards the minimum, 1 to search towards maximum.

+* **xsv** - Search Velocity - Speed of search.
+Set this high enough that the search does not take excessively long, but not so high that the machine cannot decelerate within the throw of the switch.
+The deceleration distance will be a combination of the search velocity and the high jerk value (xjh).
+A higher jerk will decelerate to zero in less distance.
+Search velocity must be a positive, non-zero number.

+* **xlv** - Latch Velocity - Homing speed during latch phase (drive off switch).
+Set low enough to have repeatable switch closure, e.g. 100 mm/min.
+Movements at latch velocity can be kept short by setting latch backoff appropriately.
+Latch velocity must be a positive, non-zero number.

+* **xlb** - Latch Backoff - Maximum distance to back off switch during latch phase (drive off switch).
+This value must be set large enough to reliably clear any switch closure for this axis.
+Typically a couple of mm is OK, but more may be required for switches with long throws or some optical switches.
+Latch backoff must be a positive number or zero.

+* **xzb** - Zero backoff - Offset from switch for zero in absolute coordinates.
+This determines how far away from the switch the actual zero will be set.
+A typical value is a couple of mm.

+ * Failure of any of these conditions will cancel the homing operation and return status code 240 and a message indicating the offending axis
+* The following is performed for each specified axis:
+ * Homing begins by testing for pre-existing switch closure for the current axis.
+If a switch is tripped the axis will back off the switch by the Latch Backoff ($xLB) distance.
+ * Once the switches are cleared a search move is executed.
+The search will travel at the Search Velocity ($xSV) for total travel distance ($xTN + $xTM) towards the homing switch.
+The search runs until the homing switch is hit or the maximum travel is performed.
+    * If maximum travel is reached without hitting the homing switch the homing operation is canceled (check your $xTN and $xTM settings)
+ * Once the switch is hit a Latch Backoff move is performed.
+This backs off the switch until the switch opens again.
+This is the repeatable zero location.
+   * If the switch does not open the latch backoff distance may be reached.
+This should not happen - check your latch backoff setting if the switch does not open.
+ * Once the latch backoff is complete the axis moves further off the switch by the Zero Backoff amount and sets zero for that axis.
+The axis is marked as HOMED in the homing state variable ($homx, where 'x' is any axis).
+* Once all axes are processed the affected axes will be at the absolute home location (machine zero).
+  * At this point the global homing state ($home) will indicate that the machine has been homed.
+Homing state can be read for global, and for each axis ($homx, $homy...), or all together using the homing group: $hom.
+This returns 0 or 1 for each axis to indicate homing state for each axis and the global homing state.

 	**$xJH** | Homing Jerk | Set this to stop quickly on switches.
 May need to be larger than the $xJM **$xSV** | Homing Search Velocity | Velocity for initially finding the homing switch.
 Set a moderate pace, e.g. 1/4 to 1/2 your max velocity